uyuni-project/uyuni-rfc/accepted/00039-content-lifecycle-management.md

 * *Content Build (CB)*: A snapshot of *Content* - optionally filtered - in an *Environment*.

+* *Content Snapshot* (*Snapshot*): Data containing a version and a description of a *Content Build* (e.g. channels, packages, errata, activation keys).
+Can be used for re-creating a *Content Build* later in the future (used for the "restore" functionality).

 * *Filter*: A filter to deny or allow different kind of *Content*.

 * *Environment*: AKA *Stage* or *Landscape* (`DEV`, `TEST`, `PRODUCTION`).
 Contains a version of a *Content Build*.